-California families — 90% of which had a working adult — struggled to cover basic needs in 2019, before COVID-19 (Source: United Way).
+California families — 97% of which have a working adult — are not paid enough to meet basic needs in 2021 (Source: United Ways of California).

 We pursue impact through a portfolio of initiatives with specific goals, timelines, and grantees that inform our investments.
 Learn about our initiative model.

 Connecting low-income Californians to good jobs with family-sustaining wages and advancement opportunities

 Engaging low-wage workers to secure their wages, rights, and protections

 Partnering with local leaders and organizations to create good jobs and inclusive economies